dynamicpdf-api/java-client/README.md

 # Java Client Library (`java-client`)

-The Java Client library (`java-client`) uses the DynamicPDF Cloud API Java client library to create, merge, split, form fill, stamp, obtain metadata, convert, and secure/encrypt PDF documents.
+The Java Client library (`java-client`) uses the DynamicPDF API Java client library to create, merge, split, form fill, stamp, obtain metadata, convert, and secure/encrypt PDF documents.
 For more information, refer to the [DynamicPDF Cloud API](https://cloud.dynamicpdf.com/) website.

 The DynamicPDF Cloud API consists of the following endpoints.